Fans mourn, opponents cheer Barcelona's last bullfight

 All 20,000 seats in the historic La Monumental arena were sold out in advance and touts were charging 1,600 euros for tickets, three times the face value of the top price

-The event marked an impassioned debate over bullfighting which has highlighted political, cultural and economic divisions in modern Spain.
+The event marked an impassioned debate over bullfighting which has highlighed political, cultural and economic divisions in modern Spain.

 Fans, a number of whom had come from abroad, lamented the ban and said it was stifling tradition and people's rights.